 The key solution to minimize this problem is to, first, ensure that your leave policy meets the law.
 Second, use leave management automated software tools.
 By using such, you can have zero human error when computing your employees' leaves.
 Moreover, software tools can help you be more transparent with your company's leave policy.
 In the Philippines, you may use JuzTalent or Bitrix2 as your leave management tool.

 2. Late Pay

-This problem may cause employees not only to be unsatisfied but can also cause questioning or worrying about the company's financial stability.
+This problem may have employees unsatisfied and worried about the company's financial stability.
 This is very common especially for start-up companies in the Philippines.

 Some employees may also think that you don't value your people.
-That you only after for revenue and your shareholders.
-Your employees are expecting you to be extremely proactive in making sure that they don't experience any problems receiving their salaries in time.
-If in case you are not able to make it on time, make sure that you communicate it in advance, let them know the reason and provide a solution on how to avoid this in the future.
+Your employees are expecting you to be extremely proactive in making sure that they don't experience any problems receiving their salaries on time.
+If in case you are not able to pay them as scheduled, make sure that you communicate it in advance.
+Let them know the reason and provide a solution on how to avoid this in the future.

 How to address:

 In order to address this employee relation issue, you as an employer must put a huge priority in terms of payroll.
 As much as possible, do payroll in advance.
 It is also better to have an in-house payroll team rather than outsourcing it so you have full control of your payroll system.
 Firms may often have trouble in handling several accounts and answering the complaints of your employees about salary disputes.